SEAME-pt/Team5_Senna_Tech/docs/sprints/sprint_2_report.md

 **Duration:** [10/11/2025] → [23/11/2025]

-**Sprint Goal:** Complete the installation and migration process to AGL, ensuring full integration of the existing project components.
+**Sprint Goal:** Complete the installation and migration to AGL, ensuring full integration of all existing project components.

 **Team Roles:**
 | Name            | Responsibilities     |